 Final Thoughts

 This best whole tilapia recipe proves that cooking fish whole is not only achievable but incredibly rewarding.
-With simple ingredients, air-fryer convenience, and foolproof steps, you’ll get crispy skin, juicy flesh, and a dish that works for family dinners, special occasions, or even a protein-rich breakfast in coastal-inspired meals.
+With simple ingredients, air fryer convenience, and foolproof steps, you’ll get crispy skin, juicy flesh, and a dish that works for family dinners, special occasions, or even a protein-rich breakfast in coastal inspired meals.
+Pair it with a creamy dip like Sweet Chilli Mayo Sauce to elevate the flavor even further.
 Once you try whole tilapia this way, it’s likely to become a regular part of your rotation right alongside your favorite comfort foods and seafood classics.

 Frequently Asked Questions (FAQs)

-How do I know when tilapia is fully cooked?
+How do I know when the whole tilapia is done?